PatRobertson.com - M.

 mission of Operation Blessing International

-is simple," says Pat Robertson, who still
+is simple," says Pat, who still

 serves as OBI's Chairman of the Board.
 "Its